We all want more connections on LinkedIn as we are in turn getting access to more opportunities.

 - Maybe you don’t need those connections in your network, but your team might find them useful.
 By using LeadDelta Worskapces, you can share all of your connections, even the ones you disconnected with your team and they can use them for sales, recruiting, connecting…

 What else can you do to better organize your network?

 You can start by viewing your connections more efficiently which will let you have more control over your network and who you want to keep in it.

 Take advantage of Tagging your LinkedIn connections and organizing them the way you want to.
-In this way, you will easily find who you need and keep track of your connections.

 Lastly, make sure to better organize your LinkedIn inbox and messages.
-With Tags and Pins, you will never lose an important message and you will always stay on top of your inbox.
+With Tags and Pins, you will never lose an important message and will always stay on top of your inbox.